Associate's Degree in Nursing Pathway to Bachelor of Science in Nursing/Master of Science in Nursing Adult-Gerontology Primary Care Nurse Practitioner

 GW School of Nursing is pleased to provide guaranteed admission to students who have earned associate’s degrees from accredited nursing programs at Montgomery Community Colleges in Maryland and who meet GW’s academic requirements.

-For more information visit the RN to BSN/MSN program.
+For more information visit the Online RN-BSN website.

 |Required for BSN|

 |NURS 4117||Nursing Practice and Clinical Reasoning VI: Epidemiology and Community Health|

 |Required for MSN|